Anheledir/Xanathars-VS-Bag-of-everything/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE) - see the LICENSE file for details.
+This project is licensed under the [Creative Commons License](LICENSE) - see the LICENSE file for details.

 ## Fun-Fact about the Project Name